jeffpwoods/Chpt_20_JAVA_Project/README.md

 Code used in Chpt 20 project

-RandomCapitolsQuiz.java is a robust program that reads in two files, a file with states and a file with the state capitols.
+RandomCapitolsQuiz.java is a robust program that reads in two files, a file with states and a file with the state capitols (both provided with text files in the repo).
 It then prompts the user to enter the captiol of a randomly selected state.